peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

       EInteger mod)`<br>
  Calculates the remainder when this arbitrary-precision integer raised to a certain power is divided by another arbitrary-precision integer.
+* `EInteger Multiply​(int intValue)`<br>
+ Multiplies this instance by the value of an arbitrary-precision integer object.
 * `EInteger Multiply​(EInteger bigintMult)`<br>
  Multiplies this instance by the value of an arbitrary-precision integer object.